allfed/Renewables-Nuclear-Winter/README.md

 ## Sources
 In addition to the Coupe et al. data, the `data` directory now contains a database of solar farms and wind farms, downloaded from `https://globalenergymonitor.org/`.
 The data contained in `data/wind-data` has been calculated in the `Climate-Data-Importing` repo.
 It consists of wind speed data and wind power data.
 Both data sets are averaged monthly from data with a 3-hour resolution.
 Wind power is calculated by passing the 3-hour resolution wind speed data through a typical wind turbine speed-power response function.
 Unlike solar power (which responds linearly to solar flux), wind power must be pre-processed at a higher time resolution because of the non-linear response to wind speed.

+## Caveats
+* Wind speed and wind power are calculated at the lowest level of the climate models.
+Perhaps we should instead consider higher levels to account for the height of wind turbines, but this data is not readily available at the moment.